 When a child has exaggerated and obvious cold symptoms with cough, sore throat, fever, rash, acute gastro-intestinal problems, or other acute complaints please do not send the child to school.
 Students should be fever free, without the benefit of medication, for 24 hours before returning to school.
-If illness symptoms arise at school the nurse or a person acting in her behalf, will evaluate the situation and decide if the child should remain in school or be sent home with parent or person listed on emergency contact card.
+If illness symptoms arise at school the nurse or a person acting on her behalf, will evaluate the situation and decide if the child should remain in school or be sent home with a parent or person listed on the emergency contact card.

-For information related to COVID, refer to the Department of Elementary and Secondary Education (DESE) and MDPH (Massachusetts Department of Public Health) protocols on the school website www.spxschool.org.
+For information related to COVID, refer to the Department of Elementary and Secondary Education (DESE) and MDPH (Massachusetts Department of Public Health) protocols.
+The school is not required to send communication when a student, faculty, or staff member tests positive for COVID.
+Contact tracing is no longer required.